lmt610/ecm2434/README.md

 - Achievements to reward users for getting outside

 ## Project-structure
 the project takes advantage of the modular nature of django apps.
-Section of the web app with compartmental functionality are placed into their own apps.
+Sections of the web app with compartmental functionality are placed into their own apps.
 The list of apps includes:
 - users
 - race
 - leaderboard
 - tasks

 within each app:
 - django python files sit at root
 - static folder is used for css, js, images ect...